Portuguese leaders build faith in bailout exit

 Cavaco Silva can take credit for helping Passos Coelho overcome a rift within the ruling coalition and growing opposition to austerity after the rejection of some government measures by the constitutional court.
 The early April ruling had held up the bailout review by almost two months.

-The president has the power to fire the government and call new elections, but has ruled out any such move as destabilizing.
+The president has the power to fire the government and call new elections, but has ruled out any such move as destabilising.

 That means the government can go ahead with spending cuts dictated by the terms of its EU/IMF bailout, supporting a return to bond markets after the mid-2011 rescue.